dirkschut/Dimentional-Exile/README.md

 # Directional-Exile
-A game created by Dirk 'mrDLSable' Schut
+A game created by Dirk 'mrDLSable' Schut iin order to learn how to use Unity3D.
+The end goal is to create an incremental type game with crafting and combat and skills and fighting and a lot of other things.

 ## Resources used
 ### Software